Home » Calculators » Furnace Recommendation Quiz

 For most Hamilton homeowners with a standard mid-city or Mountain-area home, the 96% AFUE furnace is the correct default.
 The payback period against an 80% unit — typically 3–6 years on Hamilton’s Enbridge gas bills — makes it the rational choice for anyone staying in the home beyond that horizon.
 The venting change (PVC sidewall vs. chimney) is a known cost that gets built into the quote upfront.
 Enbridge rebates further reduce the net premium.

-Between single-stage and two-stage: two-stage is worth the $500–$800 premium for homes with more than 1,600 sq ft, longer duct runs, or notable temperature variation between floors.
-The lower first-stage firing rate delivers noticeably more even heat on moderate days — the majority of Hamilton’s heating season.
+Between single-stage and two-stage systems, a two-stage model is often the better furnace recommendation for homes over 1,600 sq ft, properties with longer duct runs, or houses that experience noticeable temperature differences between floors.
+The lower first-stage firing rate delivers more consistent and even heat on moderate days, which make up the majority of Hamilton’s heating season.

 When to Seriously Consider a Heat Pump Instead